ramiropolla/TVision/readmeX.txt

 Running
 -----------------------------------------------------------

-To use the library, simply run IDA as you normally would (for linux this is the 'idal' binary).
+To use the library, simply run IDA as you normally would (for Linux and Darwin this is the 'idal' binary).
 Since the X11 version of the library makes IDA a native X11 application, your 'DISPLAY' environment variable must be set to a valid X server specification.
 (This happens automatically if you invoke IDA from within an existing XTerm).

 This X port of TVision obeys the X11 resource specification as closely as possible.
 It will obey the following resource settings (settable in your